-- large landholders.
-Many, if not all, of the members of MCRGC reside in the village of Panamá. - 326.
-In response to their advocacy activities in pursuit of justice for Chavez's murder and their efforts to challenge Dinant's claimed ownership of land, the members of MCRGC and the community of Panamá more broadly have been harassed, intimidated, kidnapped, and tortured by Dinant guards or military working on behalf of Dinant. - 327.
-On multiple occasions, Dinant's security personnel have opened fire from their posts within the Paso Aguán plantation in an attempt to intimidate and scare the villagers.
+- 297. On multiple occasions, Dinant's security personnel have opened fire from their posts within the Paso Aguán plantation in an attempt to intimidate and scare the villagers.
 Dinant's security personnel also patrol the access road to the community and regularly enter the community of Panamá, where they seek to intimidate farmers affiliated with either MCRGC or MUCA.
-Agents working on behalf of Dinant have infiltrated and secured leadership positions in the community, and regularly make verbal threats against farmers active in collective farming movements. - 328.
+Agents working on behalf of Dinant have infiltrated and secured leadership positions in the community, and regularly make verbal threats against farmers active in collective farming movements. - 298.
 The people of Panamá have lived for years with the constant presence of Dinant's security personnel, who threaten and carry out acts of aggression against community members affiliated with collective farming movements.
-They have suffered repeated invasions, murders, and intimidations, and they live in a state of near-siege. - 329.
-Between September and October 2012, Dinant agreed to resell some of its illegally acquired lands back to farmers under highly unfair terms, but as IFC noted in a 2013 Credit Risk Review, "settlement invasions" by Dinant's security forces continued. - 330.
-On September 24, 2012, Antonio Trejo, a prominent lawyer who represented MUCA and other farmers' cooperatives, was assassinated near Tegucigalpa, where Dinant is headquartered. - 331.
-Trejo's murder which was openly celebrated by Dinant's security guards, and widely believed to be carried out on Miguel Facussé's orders came in the wake of a June 2012 legal victory that Trejo secured on behalf of several farmer cooperatives, against Dinant and Facussé in the civil courts.
-After eighteen years of litigation, Trejo had obtained a ruling from a district

-- court that held that Dinant's acquisition of the San Isidro farm was illegal.
+They have suffered repeated invasions, murders, and intimidations, and they live in a state of near-siege. - 299.
+Between September and October 2012, Dinant agreed to resell some of its illegally acquired lands back to farmers under highly unfair terms, but as IFC noted in a 2013 Credit Risk Review, "settlement invasions" by Dinant's security forces continue. - 300.
+On September 24, 2012, Antonio Trejo, a prominent lawyer who represented MUCA and other farmers' cooperatives, was assassinated near Tegucigalpa, where Dinant is headquartered. - 301.
+Trejo's murder which was openly celebrated by Dinant's security guards, and widely believed to be carried out on Miguel Facussé's orders came in the wake of a June 2012 legal victory that Trejo secured on behalf of several farmer cooperatives, against Dinant and Facussé.
+After eighteen years of litigation, Trejo had obtained a ruling from a district court that held that Dinant's acquisition of the San Isidro farm was illegal.
 Three months later, he was shot and killed by an assassin while he stood in a parking lot outside of a church where he had been conducting a marriage ceremony.
-According to a news article, when asked about Trejo's murder, Miguel Facussé admitted that he had reason to kill Trejo. - 332.
-Shortly after Trejo's death, the legal victory he had won unraveled because the community could not find a reliable and faithful lawyer willing to contest Dinant's appeal of the judgment.
-Other lawyers feared that a similar fate might await them if they supported the farmers' cooperatives in the courts in Honduras. - 333.
-Trejo's killer has never been brought to justice. - 334.
-In November 2012, NGOs made a submission to the International Criminal Court, identifying Facussé and Dinant as responsible for several high-profile assassinations. - 335.
-The murders of leaders such as Chavez and Trejo were only the most high-profile of killings of 2012. - 336.
+According to a news article, when asked about Trejo's murder, Miguel Facussé admitted that he had reason to kill Trejo. - 302.
+Shortly after Trejo's death, the legal victory he had won unraveled because the community

+- could not find a reliable and faithful lawyer to contest Dinant's appeal of the judgment. - 303.
+Trejo's killer has never been brought to justice. - 304.
+In November 2012, NGOs made a submission to the International Criminal Court, identifying Facussé and Dinant as responsible for several high-profile assassinations. - 305.
+The murders of leaders such as Chavez and Trejo were only the most high-profile of killings of 2012. - 306.
 That year, at least twenty-nine people affiliated with the farmer movement in the Aguán were assassinated.
-Witness testimony and other evidence directly links at least twelve of these killings to Dinant's properties or security guards. - 337.
+Witness testimony and other evidence directly links at least twelve of these killings to Dinant's properties or security guards. - 307.
 Dinant again failed to submit its required Annual Monitoring Report to IFC in 2012.
-And once again, IFC did not take any action against Dinant for this breach. - J. As the violence mounts, the Vice President of the CAO calls for an audit of IFC's investment in Dinant. - 338.
-As IFC continued to fail to hold Dinant to its commitments, IFC's Compliance Advisor Ombudsman (CAO) an "independent recourse mechanism" for projects supported by the private sector lending arms of the World Bank Group began to notice. - 339.
-In response to allegations of ongoing violence on and around Dinant's plantations in the

-Bajo Aguán, the CAO Vice President had triggered a compliance process in April 2012.
+And once again, IFC did not take any action against Dinant for this breach. - J. As the violence mounts, the Vice President of the CAO calls for an audit of IFC's investment in Dinant. - 308.
+As IFC continued to fail to hold Dinant to its commitments, IFC's Compliance Advisor Ombudsman (CAO) an "independent recourse mechanism" for projects supported by the private sector lending arms of the World Bank Group began to notice. - 309.
+In response to allegations of ongoing violence on and around Dinant's plantations in the Bajo Aguán, the CAO Vice President had triggered a compliance process in April 2012.